Get access to everything we publish when you sign up for Outside+.

 Downside?
 We did have a weed snag and pop a BOA dial out, releasing the tension — but to be fair, we were going through pretty thick stuff, and resetting the fit with a quick turn of the dial was far easier than retying a lace.
 Also in terms of fairness: no testers did a really long run in them yet, and if there is a weakness that might reveal it, as these shoes ride best when dancing over terrain at a good pace.
 But the Pebax foam will coddle your feet for as long as your stride will hold up and we’re anxious to give it a go at the soonest opportunity.

-A bonus: the upper is stitched to the sole, for durability and because this “Dyneema moccasin stitch” makes the shoe easier to recycle, given there is no toxic glue for sealants.
+A bonus: the upper is stitched to the sole, which adds durability and makes the shoe easier to recycle, given there is no toxic glue for sealants.
 Speedland keeps with the green theme (and color) through a give-back program that invests 10% of its profits to outdoor programs that will be selected with the help of its athletes.

 Worth the price tag?
 That’s hard for us to decide for you, but one tester bought a full-price pair for his significant other, and they will no doubt be the pair we reach for when heading off road in the coming weeks and months.